How to Automate Shipping Processes for the Holidays

 The content was contributed by the ShipStation team and our partner ShipCalm.
 ShipCalm is a third-party logistics company primarily focused on inventory management and assisting to resolve clients’ issues outside the realm of a “pick-and-pack” 3PL.
 Their services are specialized to client-specific manufacturing cycles to guarantee the right amount of inventory is consistently on-hand.

 We know that most ecommerce retailers don’t have the luxury of a “one-size fits all” shipping process.
 Depending on the package you may need to adjust your shipping settings or the fulfillment process for your orders.
 These intricacies to online shipping are inevitable but often tedious and error-prone.
 ShipStation’s automation rules and batch printing do more than eliminate manually configuring each order.
 They also remove the risk of human error associated with it.
 Regardless of what you sell, reducing the computer side of shipping down to a few clicks also avoids bottlenecks in the packing process.
+Finding ways to automate shipping processes helps you save time.

 Here are some automation opportunities to consider this holiday season.